 - A1.
 Fees are set annually by The Open University Council and are published on each module description on the online prospectus. - A2.
-The Open University offers students the flexibility to study qualifications over an extended period of time, and it may therefore be necessary to make changes to fees, the Fee Rules and fee policies in order to: - Pass on efficiency gains and cost savings to students; - Increase fees to cover additional costs to The Open University; - Ensure that, in the case of optional modules only, where there has been an unforeseen increase in costs and/or a significant reduction in student enrolments, The Open University is able to offer a module or a wider choice of modules which it would not otherwise be economic to provide without an increase in fees; - Comply with changes in legal or regulatory requirements; - Meet additional costs of providing educational services arising from the requirements of a professional body for the recognition or accreditation of a module or qualification; - Take into account changes in the public funding of higher education or The Open University; - Introduce, modify or withdraw any offers, discounts and schemes which support, enhance or promote completion of studies or further enrolment to study; - Take advantage of new technologies, methods, ideas and opportunities. - A3.
-If there are any significant changes to the fees or Fee Rules, The Open University will give reasonable notice of the changes and the date they take effect.
+The Open University offers students the flexibility to study qualifications over an extended period of time, and it may therefore be necessary to make changes to fees, the fee rules and fee policies in order to: - Pass on efficiency gains and cost savings to students; - Increase fees to cover additional costs to The Open University; - Ensure that, in the case of optional modules only, where there has been an unforeseen increase in costs and/or a significant reduction in student enrolments,

+The Open University is able to offer a module or a wider choice of modules which it would not otherwise be economic to provide without an increase in fees;

+- Comply with changes in legal or regulatory requirements; - Meet additional costs of providing educational services arising from the requirements of a professional body for the recognition or accreditation of a module or qualification; - Take into account changes in the public funding of higher education or The Open University; - Introduce, modify or withdraw any offers, discounts and schemes which support, enhance or promote completion of studies or further enrolment to study; - Take advantage of new technologies, methods, ideas and opportunities.